 ...
-By individual letters dated 17 June 2014, and received shortly thereafter, all Applicants were informed by the ASG/OHRM of the decisions not to grant any of them retroactive conversion of their respective fixed-term appointment into permanent appointment.
-Not only the language and structure of these individual letters were remarkably similar but[...] also, they were very much alike the letters sent to the ICTY staff members reconsidered as per Judgment No. 2013-UNAT-359, save for the personal and factual details mentioned, although the wording was adjusted depending on which of the aforementioned six categories of staff the letter's recipient belonged to.
+By individual letters dated between 13 and 19 June 2014, and received shortly thereafter, all Applicants were informed by the ASG/OHRM of the decisions not to grant any of them retroactive conversion of their respective fixed-term appointments into permanent appointments.
+The language and structure of the respective letters were remarkably similar, save for the personal and factual details mentioned, although the wording was adjusted depending on which of the aforementioned six categories of staff the letter's recipient belonged to.
 All letters stated that the respective Applicants fulfilled three out of the four required criteria and that they did not meet the fourth criteria, namely, that the granting of a permanent appointment be in accordance with the interests of the Organization.
 Each letter contained one paragraph setting out, in identical terms, the reasons why the last criterion was not considered to be met:

 I have considered that though you may have transferable skills, your appointment is limited to service with the ICTY.
 Under the legal framework for the selection of staff members, I have no authority to place you in a position in another entity outside of this legal framework.
 As mandated by the Charter, the resolutions of the General Assembly, and the Organization's administrative issuances, staff selection is a competitive process to be undertaken in accordance with established procedures.
 All staff members have to apply and compete with other staff members and external applicants in order to be selected for available positions with the Organization.
 Given the finite nature of the Tribunal's mandate, and the limitation of your appointment to service with the ICTY, the granting of a permanent appointment in your case would not be in accordance with the interests or the operational realities of the Organization.
-Therefore, you have not satisfied the fourth criterion.^[4]
+Therefore, you have not satisfied the fourth criterion.
+[5]

 ...
-On 4 July 2014, the Applicants filed before the Appeals Tribunal a "Renewed Motion for an Order Requiring Respondent to Execute the Judgment", which was rejected by Judgment No. 2014-UNAT-494, noting that the Appeals Tribunal's orders had been executed inasmuch as payment of moral damages had been effected, and a new conversion process had been completed.
-The Appeals Tribunal further noted that recourse for complaints regarding the conversion process undertaken subsequent to the Appeals Tribunal's rulings was "not to be found in an application for execution but rather in Staff Rule 11.2 ... [that] provides the mechanism whereby the complained-of decisions of the ASG/OHRM [could] be challenged by the affected staff members" (emphasis in the original).
+On 30 July 2014, the Applicants filed before the Appeals Tribunal a "Renewed Motion for an Order Requiring Respondent to Execute the Judgment", which was rejected by Judgment No. 2014-UNAT-494, noting that the Appeal Tribunal's orders had been executed inasmuch as payment of moral damages had been effected, and a new conversion process had been completed.
+The Appeals Tribunal further noted that recourse for complaints regarding the conversion process undertaken subsequent to the Appeal Tribunal's rulings was "not to be found in an application for execution but rather in Staff Rule 11.2 ... [that] provides the mechanism whereby the complained-of decisions of the ASG/OHRM [could] be challenged by the affected staff members" (emphasis in the original).

 ...
-The Applicants requested management evaluation of the June 2014 decisions (...) on 18 August 2014.
+The Applicants requested management evaluation of the June 2014 decisions (...) on 13 August 2014.
 By letters dated 29 September 2014, the Applicants were informed that the USG for Management had upheld the contested decisions.